robdyke/dotfiles/etc/yubikey.md

 5. Install a [hardened
     gpg.conf](https://github.com/naggie/dotfiles/blob/master/home/.gnupg/gpg.conf)
     that selects the strongest ciphers and long key IDs.
-6. Change the default Yubikey PIN and admin PIN using the official instructions.
+6. Change the default Yubikey PIN and admin PIN using the above instructions.
 7. Use **gpg \--edit-key \<email\>**
     1.  **toggle**